bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/04-excercise-my-first-app.md

 ???

-We also replaced the 3 script tags in our HTML with our output bundle...
+We also replaced the 3 script tags in our HTML with our output bundle

 ---
 # Exercise 1 Answer: Set up `build` Script